SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

 ## Introduction

-In this section we will configure our demo application, create the necessary service instances for the SAP HANA DB, enterprise messaging, security and connectivity.
+In this section we will configure our reference application, create the necessary service instances for the SAP HANA DB, enterprise messaging, security and connectivity.
 Deploy the application to your SAP Cloud Platform account and run a first test.

  The application structure is based on the SAP Cloud Application Programming Model (CAP) If you want to know how to build such an application from scratch please check the [CAP Documentation](https://cap.cloud.sap/docs/) or take a look at [Mission: Extend SAP S/4HANA On Premise business processes on SAP Cloud Platform](https://platformx-ad17b8dc3.dispatcher.hana.ondemand.com/protected/index.html#/missiondetail/3242/3268) where the local development part is shown.